a5c-ai/action/default-prompt.md

 when the PR is ready, you must update the PR as 'ready for review' (submit for review) and call the @validator-agent to review it in a new comment on the new PR. (not before the PR is ready for review)

+## New PRs

+### Linkage
+When creating a new PR, if it is created for an issue, make sure to add a link to the issue in the PR description in a way that github understands and recognizes it as a link to the issue and will close it when the PR is merged.

+### Labels

+Also, if the PR is created for an issue, make sure to add the issue's labels to the PR, as well as any other labels that are relevant to the PR and you were instructed to use in the right context.

 ## Environment Variables

 the environment variables above are available to you. but not available inside the commands you run (bash, etc). so you can't use the variables in the commands, only their actual values.